Coronavirus (COVID-19): travelling from a red list country

 Travelling to NI via Great Britain

-If you are travelling back to Northern Ireland from a red list country, via Great Britain, even if this is just to change flights in an airport, you must follow any requirements that have been introduced for that country, before travelling on to Northern Ireland.
+If you are travelling back to Northern Ireland from a red list country, via Great Britain, even if this is just to change flights in an airport, you will be required to enter managed isolation there, before travelling on to Northern Ireland.

 Further information by country is at: